Here is our list of the best problem solving games, activities and exercises for adults.

 This article contains:

-- free online problem solving games
+- free problem solving games for adults

 - virtual problem solving activities for students

-- social problem solving games online
+- group problem solving activities

-- problem solving scenarios for adults
+- problem solving team builders

 Here we go!